Ri3man/benderProgress/Progress.md

 ### Key Security Model

-The Wallet Service implements a zero-trust security model where private keys are never exposed to the application:

 1. **Key Generation**: When a new wallet is created, a key pair is generated in Google Cloud KMS
 2. **Key Storage**: Only the public key and a reference to the KMS key are stored in the service
 3. **Signing Operations**: All signing operations are performed remotely within KMS